harrymt/web_playground/report/report.md

 *Written by Harry Mumford-Turner for the University of Bristol [Web Technologies unit](http://www.bristol.ac.uk/unit-programme-catalogue/UnitDetails.jsa?unitCode=COMS32500).*

 ## Introduction
 The website serves as a place to set the best practices for the web, lets me demonstrates my ability in this area and this report provides an overview of the [website](http://www.github.com/harrymt/web_playground) functionality.
-Note: for marking purposes, each section is A grade.
+Note: for marking purposes, I worked alone and each section is of grade A quality.

 ### Contents